-Disruption of water and wastewater services can be inconvenient.
+Disruption of water and wastewater services can be inconvenient, but sometimes, a main system shutdown can have serious consequences Disruption of water and wastewater services can be inconvenient.
 But sometimes, a main system shutdown can have serious consequences.
 In hospitals, for example, 24-hour water service is crucial to maintain human health and safety.
 Therefore, general maintenance and repair on water and wastewater—and even gas distribution systems—must be done without disrupting safe access to water.

 In February 2003, a Petoskey, Mich., hospital faced a serious challenge to public health and safety when construction workers on a nearby project site accidentally breached the hospital’s 8-in. gravity sewer with an auger, filling it with concrete, rendering the sewer useless.
 Engineers and contractors tried to remove the hardened grout by jetting and rodding it out of the system.
 However, the 8-in. gate valve was completely filled, restricting the flow of septic waste.

 In an effort to quickly solve the problem, engineers contacted Severn Trent Services, who employed Hydra-Stop products to fix the problem.
 Hydra-Stop equipment is designed to perform line stopping, line tapping, valve insertion and valve exercising protocol.

 Once on the scene in Michigan, it was determined that the city’s force main, which feeds the treatment plant for the entire city of Petoskey, cycled approximately every 10 minutes at peak times and every 20 minutes at off-peak hours.